o-fl0w/stash-vr/README.md

 * `DISABLE_HEATMAP`
   * Default: `false`
   * Disable display of funscript heatmaps.
 Shown by default if available, as a small bar on the preview thumbnail.
+* `HEATMAP_HEIGHT_PX`
+  * Default: 0 (use height of heatmap)
+  * Manually set height of all heatmaps.
+If not set, height of the heatmap retrieved from Stash will be used, currently 15 by default.
 * `FORCE_HTTPS`
   * Default: `false`
   * Force Stash-VR to use HTTPS.
 Useful as a last resort attempt if you're having issues with Stash-VR behind a reverse proxy.